elastic/apm/specs/agents/tracing-sampling.md

     {"transaction":{"name":"GET /","sample_rate":0.1,...}}
     {"span":{"name":"SELECT FROM table","sample_rate":0.1,...}}

-For one the cases when the sampling rate is not available see [Propagation section of this document](#propagation).
+See [Propagation section of this document](#propagation) for details about the case when the sampling rate is not available.

 For non-sampled transactions the `sample_rate` field _must_ be set to 0, to ensure non-sampled transactions are not counted in transaction metrics.